wp-plugins/weekly-class-schedule/readme.txt

 PLEASE NOTE that several things have changed in version 3.0.
 It is highly recommended to review the changelog before updating.

-HOW TO TRANSFER THE DATA FROM VERSION 2:
+= How to transfer the data from version 2 =
 Under the "Schedule" tab you will find the "Import/Update" page.
 Go there and click the button.
-This should transfer all the data from WCS 2.

 = Main Features =
 * Easily manage and update schedule entries (classes).